 After many months without meeting and without rehearsals, we have now started meeting, rehearsing and singing again!
 All welcome back and welcome to new members too.

 Quarternotes is an open access community choir based in the Northern Quarter of Manchester city centre.
 Many of its members, however, are not new to the UK singing community, having performed with other choirs previously at various events including the Street Choirs Festival and Sing for Water events in London and the North West.

 Quarternotes has an open house policy and is recruiting new members now.
 See this flyer for more details:

 The choir is an acapella performance choir with no auditions, no requirement to read music and with all songs being taught by ear by our MD (Musical Director), NVN (Natural Voice Network) member Anita Ward.
 Members of the choir also participate in Sing for Water North, held each June and Sing for Water London in September.
 The former event has raised almost £30,000 for Water Aid and the latter, since its establishment, has raised £1 million.
-An example of our singing can be found below:

 Email enquiries can be directed to firstname.lastname@example.org.